zqyuan123/FinLLMs/Readme.md

 # FinLLMs
 ## Experiment
-For the experimental data used in the paper, see:
+For the data used in the paper, see:
 [data](https://anonymous.4open.science/r/FinLLMs-6596/experiment-data/Readme.md)

 The model used in the experiment: